MicrosoftDocs/well-architected/well-architected/regions-availability-zones.md

 > [!NOTE]
 > This example isn't specific to any particular Azure services.
 Instead, it's intended as a simple example to illustrate the fundamental concepts.

 There are multiple ways that you can deploy this solution, which each provide a different set of benefits and costs.
-At a high level, you can consider a *non-zonal*, *multi-zone*, or *multi-region* deployment.
-Here's a summary of the options and how they affect your architectural considerations:
+At a high level, you can consider a *non-zonal*, *zonal (pinned)*, *zone-redundant (spread)*, or *multi-region* deployment.
+The following table summarizes the approaches you can use and how they affect your architecture:

 | Architectural Concern | Non-Zonal | Zonal (Pinned) | Zone-Redundant (Spread) | Multi-Region |
 |-|-|-|-|